 SECTION 1.2.
 Board Action.
 Once the Board of The Leadership School receives the final report, it shall vote to accept the contents of the audit at either its next regularly called meeting or at a special meeting called in accordance with the Board’s bylaws.

 SECTION 1.3.
 Submission to Sponsor.
-The Executive Director shall ensure that a copy of the annual audit report is timely filed with the Sponsor.
+The Treasurer or designee shall ensure that a copy of the annual audit report is timely filed with the Sponsor.

 The audit report should include a certificate signed by the Chair of the Board that the Board voted to accept the contents of the audit.
 If the Board did not accept the contents of the audit report, that should be noted with the submission.